cran/ggeffects/README.md

 ## Why do we need (marginal/conditional) effects or (adjusted) predicted values?

+After fitting a model, it is useful generate model-based estimates (expected values, or *adjusted predictions*) of the response variable for different combinations of predictor values.
+Such estimates can be used to make inferences about relationships between variables.

-Results of regression models are typically presented as tables that are easy to understand.
-For more complex models that include interaction or transformed terms (like quadratic or spline terms), tables with raw regression coefficients are less helpful and difficult to interpret.
-In such cases, *adjusted predictions* or *marginal means* are far easier to understand.
-In particular, the visualization of such effects or predictions allows to intuitively get the idea of how predictors and outcome are associated, even for complex models.
+*Adjusted predictions* or *marginal means* are often easier to understand than raw regression coefficients.
+In particular, their visualization allows to intuitively get the idea of how predictors and outcome are associated, even for complex models.

 ## Aims of this package

-**ggeffects** is a light-weight package that aims at easily calculating adjusted predictions (or: *estimated marginal means*) at the mean or at representative values of covariates from statistical models.
+**ggeffects** is a light-weight package that aims at easily calculating adjusted predictions and estimated marginal means at meaningful values of covariates from statistical models.
 Furthermore, it is possible to compute contrasts or pairwise comparisons, to test predictions and differences in predictions for statistical significance.
 Finally, you can easily produce nice figures to visualize the results.

 What you basically would need for your workflow is: